Fujifilm X100F vs Panasonic LX7

 It is notable that the X100F has a microphone port, which is missing on the LX7.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The X100F is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the LX7 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the LX7 was succeeded by the Panasonic LX10.
+Both the X100F and the LX7 have been discontinued, but can regularly be found used on eBay.
+The LX7 was replaced by the Panasonic LX10, while the X100F was followed by the Fujifilm X100V.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So how do things add up?
 Is the Fujifilm X100F better than the Panasonic LX7 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.